The Resilience Doctrine: A Primer on Disaster Collectivism in the Climate and Pandemic Crises (Zoltán Grossman, Counterpunch, February 2021)

 Dr. Grossman holds a Ph.D. in Geography from the University of Wisconsin.
-His expertise is in political/cultural geography and Indigenous Studies, and he twice co-taught “Catastrophe: Community Resilience in the Face of Disaster.”
-He was co-editor of Asserting Native Resilience: Pacific Rim Indigenous Nations Face the Climate Crisis (Oregon State University Press, 2012) and author of Unlikely Alliances: Native Nations and White Communities Join to Defend Rural Lands (University of Washington Press, 2017).
+His expertise is in political/cultural geography and Indigenous Studies, and he twice co-taught “Catastrophe: Community Resilience in the Face of Disaster,” and was a co-founder of Evergreen’s Climate Change and Pacific Rim Indigenous Nations Project.
+He was author of Unlikely Alliances: Native Nations and White Communities Join to Defend Rural Lands (University of Washington Press, 2017), and co-editor of Asserting Native Resilience: Pacific Rim Indigenous Nations Face the Climate Crisis (Oregon State University Press, 2012).
 His faculty website is at https://sites.evergreen.edu/zoltan

 Pandemic Academy (The Evergreen State College, Spring 2020)